 Learn how to make the Habitat Cardigan step-by-step in this beginner crochet sweater video tutorial!
 Reference Part 1 and Part 2 of the free pattern while you work along with the free video lesson.
-Alternatively, you can purchase the ad-free, printable PDF of the complete pattern for $2.75 here.
+Alternatively, you can purchase the ad-free, printable PDF of the complete pattern here.

 This beginner crochet sweater video tutorial is part of an ongoing collaboration with my friends at Lion Brand Yarn.
 This post may contain affiliate links.

 I’ve loved seeing so many of you get started on your Habitat Cardigans since I shared the free pattern a few weeks ago.
 (If you’d like to show off your stitches too, tag me on Instagram! @makeanddocrew) As I was editing the video tutorial this weekend, I was reminded of how legitimately simple this crochet cardigan is.
 A series of basic rectangles come together to form a super comfy, drapey, effortlessly cool sweater–and it’s no harder than crocheting a scarf!

 Based on a few questions I’ve received about the Habitat Cardigan, I thought I’d run through a couple of FAQs before we get started with this beginner crochet sweater video tutorial.
 (And if you like to learn by watching video tutorials, you can find all my crochet video tutorials here!)

 What if my gauge isn’t the same as what’s listed in the pattern?

 Getting the right gauge is what will ensure your cardigan is the same size as the measurements listed in the pattern.
 This sweater has a significant amount of positive ease, so if you’re off by a smidge, it’ll likely still work out.
 If you’re off by more than a stitch or so though, I recommend changing your hook size to adjust the tightness or looseness of your stitches.